MicrosoftDocs/xamarin-docs/docs/ios/watchos/troubleshooting.md

         }
     }
     ```

+    > [!TIP]
-    Tip: You can (optionally) make this file a child node of the first file by dragging it onto the other C# file in the Visual Studio for Mac Solution Pad.
+    > You can (optionally) make this file a child node of the first file by dragging it onto the other C# file in the Visual Studio for Mac Solution Pad.
 It will then appear like this:

     ![](troubleshooting-images/add-5.png "The Solution pad")

 6. Select **Build > Build All** so that Xcode synchronization
     will recognize the new class (via the `Register` attribute)
     that we used.

 7. Re-open the storyboard by right-clicking on the watch app
     storyboard file and selecting
     **Open With > Xcode Interface Builder**:

     ![](troubleshooting-images/add-6.png "Opening the storyboard in Interface Builder")

 8. Select your new interface controller and
     give it the classname you defined above, eg. `MyInterfaceController`.
     If everything has worked correctly, it should appear automatically
     in the **Class:** drop down list and you can select it from there.

     ![](troubleshooting-images/add-4.png "Setting a custom class")

 9. Choose the **Assistant Editor** view in Xcode (the icon
     with two overlapping circles) so that you
     can see the storyboard and the code side-by-side:

     ![](troubleshooting-images/add-7.png "The Assistant Editor toolbar item")

     When the focus is in the code pane, ensure you're look at the
     **.h** header file, and if not right-click in the breadcrumb
     bar and select the correct file (**MyInterfaceController.h**)

     ![](troubleshooting-images/add-8.png "Select MyInterfaceController")

 10. You can now create outlets and actions by **Ctrl + drag**
     from the storyboard into the **.h** header file.

     ![](troubleshooting-images/add-9.png "Creating outlets and actions")

     When you release the drag, you'll be prompted to select whether
     to create an outlet or an action, and choose its name:

     ![](troubleshooting-images/add-a.png "The outlet and an action dialog")

 11. Once the storyboard changes are saved and Xcode is closed,
     return to Visual Studio for Mac.
 It will detect the header file changes
     and automatically add code to the **.designer.cs** file:

     ```csharp
     [Register ("MyInterfaceController")]